Like tenants, California law, (CA Civil Code 1940-1954.05

 If a tenant refuses to move out after the California eviction process is over, often the court decides to forcibly remove them from the promises.
 The eviction cannot be classified as retaliatory or else it is classified as discrimination.

 C) It must contain correctly listed information such as:

 - The property address for which rent is paid

-- Date when you made the rent demand to the tenant(s)
+- Date when you, the landlord, made the rent demand to the tenant(s)

 - The amount of overdue rent

 - A certificate of service indicating how the notice was served to the tenant